hakeemtunde/android-journal-app/README.md

 # Journal App

-This is an android journal application that can be used as a diary for writting down your thoughts, feelings and events
+This is an android journal application that can be used as a journal for writting down your thoughts, feelings and events

 ## Getting Started